nathan-barry/nathan.rs/content/notes/math/probability.md

 #### Properties

-Here are some basic properties of probability.{{%sidenote%}}Some taken from Arian Maleki and Tom Do's *Review of Probability Theory* material.{{%/sidenote%}} Let A and B both be event spaces:
+Here are some basic properties of probability (some taken from Arian Maleki and Tom Do's *Review of Probability Theory* material).
+Let A and B both be event spaces:

 1. If the A is a subset of B, then the probability of A is less than the probability of B.
 $$A\subseteq B\implies Pr(A) \leq Pr(B)$$